marcantondahmen/arch-setup/README.md

    (crontab -l 2>/dev/null; echo "@reboot rclone mount --daemon gdrive: $HOME/gdrive") | crontab -
    ```

-### Patched Kernels
+### Device Specific Issues

 Some laptops require some work in order to get them running properly.
-For example it might be required to use a specific patched kernel that matches your machine.
+For example it might be required to use a specific patched kernel that matches your machine or modify the boot loader options.

 #### Surface Laptops

 In case you are using a surface laptop, the best is to install a kernel from the [linux-surface](https://github.com/linux-surface/linux-surface) project.
 This will most likely help to make things like sleep, shutdown and other issues work.

+Also it could be that a lot of ACPI errors show up on shutdown and in `journalctl`.
+In such case adding `pci=nommconf` to the boot loader options might fix those issues.

 ### Thermald Setup